billyl320/2d_shape_points/README.md

 # Using Shape Metrics to Describe 2D Data

 Provides the experiments for Lamberti 2022 (https://arxiv.org/abs/2201.11857).
-Each zip file has corresponds to a given set of experiments using R.
+Each zip file has corresponds to a given set of experiments using Python and R.

 ## Files